 Output 4.1

-Products and services on concentrated assistance to LDCs, SIDS and LLDCs and countries with economies in transition
+Products and services on assistance to LDCs, SIDS and LLDCs and countries with economies in transition

 Background

-In line with WTDC Resolution 16 (Rev. Dubai, 2014) and Resolution 30 (Busan, 2014) of the Plenipotentiary Conference, on special measures for LDCs, SIDS, LLDCs and countries with economies in transition, which highlight the role of ICTs as enablers of national socio-economic development, provide BDT with a mandate to pay special attention to these categories of countries through concentrated assistance.
+In line with WTDC Resolution 16 (Rev. Dubai, 2014) and PP Resolution 30 (Busan, 2014), on special measures for LDCs, SIDS, LLDCs and countries with economies in transition, which highlight the role of telecommunication/ICTs as enablers of national socio-economic development, provide BDT with a mandate to pay special attention to these categories of countries through focused assistance.

-ITU assistance to the least developed countries (LDCs) goes back to 1971, when the Union accorded special assistance to LDCs through the implementation of relevant plenipotentiary conference resolutions.
+ITU assistance to the LDCs goes back to 1971, when the Union accorded special assistance to LDCs through the implementation of relevant plenipotentiary conference resolutions.
 In 2002, direct assistance to LDCs was delivered for the first time to a small group of countries on a biennial basis.
 This assistance facilitated monitoring and evaluation of the impact made by the concentrated assistance to beneficiary countries.
 In 2006, the programme was expanded to include Small Island developing states (SIDS) and emergency telecommunications.

 In 2010, WTDC (Hyderabad, 2010) approved the inclusion of landlocked developing countries (LLDCs) and countries with economies in transition in this programme.
 Every decade, the United Nations holds a special conference on LDCs, SIDS and LLDCs.
 For the decade 2004-2014, the fourth United Nations Conference on LDCs was held in Turkey in 2011, and adopted the Istanbul Programme of Action.
 In 2014, the third international conference on SIDS will be held in Samoa in September, and the ten-year review of the Almaty Plan of Action for LLDCs will be carried out in November 2014.